Iker Pozo

-Iker Pozo La Rosa (born 6 August 2000) is a Spanish footballer who currently plays as a midfielder for the Croatian Football League side HNK Šibenik.
+Iker Pozo La Rosa (born 6 August 2000) is a Spanish footballer who plays as a midfielder for the Croatian Football League side HNK Šibenik.

 Career

 Early career

 Pozo's earliest football career was influenced by his older brother José Ángel's, as, when Real Madrid brought the older Pozo from UD Fuengirola Los Boliches, the entire family moved to Madrid, and Iker joined the Real Madrid academy.
 Five years later, when José Ángel was snapped up by Manchester City, the younger Pozo, aged 11, followed him to the Manchester City academy.

-In the 2017/18 season he featured in the U19 team's UEFA Youth League run up to the semi-finals, featuring in 6 matches and gathering 2 assists.He was also moved to the U23 team, where he would feature for in the subsequent two seasons as well.
+In the 2017/18 season he featured in the U19 team's UEFA Youth League run up to the semi-finals, featuring in 6 matches and gathering 2 assists.
+He was also moved to the U23 team, where he would feature for in the subsequent two seasons as well.

 FC Eindhoven

 Pozo joined the Dutch second-tier side FC Eindhoven for a season-long loan in the summer of 2020.
 He quickly established himself as a starter at the club, playing mostly in a more forward central midfield role than the defensive one he played at City, resulting in his first three senior goals.